Indian Institute of Management Tiruchirappalli

-The Indian Institute of Management Tiruchirappalli (also known as IIM Trichy) is an autonomous public business school located in Tiruchirappalli, Tamilnadu in India.
+The Indian Institute of Management - Tiruchirappalli (IIM-Trichy or IIM-T) is an autonomous public business school located in Tiruchirappalli, Tamilnadu in India.
 The eleventh IIM, it was instituted on 4 January 2011.
-It has been ranked 15th among management schools by NIRF.
+It has been ranked 16th among management schools by NIRF.
 It operates from its campus spread over 175 acres of land, about 11 km from Tiruchirappalli International Airport.
 It also has a satellite campus in Chennai for executive education.
 It offers full-time, executive and doctoral programs in business management.